Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 I got in on Sunday and my hotel was in Georgetown, so I got out and about and soaked up some Washington area history – the place is thick with it!

 That night I met up with Dr Juan from Mexico who I did a presentation with in June and we enjoyed some Potomac wings at the local Irish pub (as you do) and caught up.
-The last time I’d seen him was as we passed through US customs on our way back from Ghana last year so we had a good chat.
+The last time I’d seen him was as we passed through US customs on our way back from Ghana last year, so we had a good chat.
 The opportunity to solidify these connections was impressed upon me as an important consideration later in the week.
 Never underestimate the appreciation inherent in making an effort to see people live, especially post-pandemic.

 Day 1

 The next morning, after breakfast at the Fairmont (!), we walked to the Organization of American States building only to discover it was the wrong one.
-We ran into Alex from Ghana who was on the OAS panel with me later that morning and he knew where we needed to go, so we all backtracked four blocks ot where we should have been in the first place.
+We ran into Alex from Ghana who was on the OAS panel with me later that morning and he knew where we needed to go, so we backtracked four blocks to where we should have been in the first place.

 I got there sweaty (DC got up to about 30°C each day) but cooled off and our talk that morning about emerging technology impacting cybersecurity was wide ranging.
 Kerry-Ann, our moderator, surprised me with a question about how approaching cyber challenges as a technician gives me a different (and valuable thanks to how she framed the question) insight into the rapidly changing state of things.

 Talking to engineers and the legal experts doing policy is one thing, but talking to the trades people who do the operational work of keeping the lights on does offer an interesting angle.
-I’d been expecting to talk about quantum technology emergence, but an opportunity to talk about the value of hands-on, applied skills in the field was appreciated and well received.
+I’d been expecting to talk about quantum technology emergence, but an opportunity to speak about the value of hands-on, applied skills in the field was appreciated and well received.

 Many of the panels focused on the clear and present danger in cyber at the moment: artificial intelligence.
 From the automation of big data analysis that humans never excelled at on the defensive side to how criminals are leveraging GenAI to produce customized phishing material well beyond grammatically incorrect emails (stretching to include deepfake video, voice, photos and other digital media), these talks were designed to assist policy makers with understanding what has come out of Pandora’s box of AI.

 One theme that resonated with me was how people don’t want deep technical explanations of these emerging technologies.
-What they want is an easy to grasp explanation of how these technologies will affect the digital spaces they work in.
-This remains a problem in cybersecurity and an even bigger one in the quantum world I just finished my secondment.
-The urge for academics to obfuscate and complicate their explanations of these rapidly emerging technologies doesn’t make them ideally suited for presenting on them, especially to the operations and policy people who are entirely focused on real world impacts and couldn’t care less how the maths goes.
+What they want is an easy to grasp explanation of how these technologies will impact the digital spaces they work in.
+This remains a problem in cybersecurity and an even bigger one in the quantum world where I just finished my secondment.
+The urge for academics to obfuscate and complicate their explanations of these rapidly emerging technologies doesn’t make them ideally suited for presenting on them, especially to the operations and policy people who are entirely focused on real world impacts and couldn’t care less how the maths looks.

 My age is also handy.
 Being a genuine digital immigrant who remembers a time before personal computers and the internet (I got my first PC, a Vic 20, in 1979 when I was 10), I have a big picture outlook that those who have always lived in this chaos find helpful.
 My other secret weapon is a university background focused on thinking and communications (philosophy & English).